 We are incorporated in Argentina.
 All of our directors and executive officers reside outside the United States, and substantially all of our and their assets are located outside the United States.
 As a result, it may not be possible for you to effect service of process within the United States upon these persons or to enforce judgments against them or us in U.S. courts.
-We have been advised by our special counsel, Bruchou & Funes de Rioja, that there is doubt as to the enforceability in original actions in Argentine courts of liabilities predicated solely on U.S. federal securities laws and as to the enforceability in original actions predicated upon the civil liability provisions of U.S. federal securities laws.
+We have been advised by our special counsel, Bruchou & Funes de Rioja, that there is doubt as to the enforceability in original actions in Argentine courts of liabilities predicated solely on U.S. federal securities laws and as to the enforceability in Argentine courts of judgments of U.S. courts obtained in actions predicated upon the civil liability provisions of U.S. federal securities laws.
 The enforcement of such judgments will be subject to compliance with certain requirements under Argentine law, such as Articles 517 through 519 of the Argentine Code of Civil and Commercial Procedure, including the condition that such judgments do not violate the principles of public policy of Argentine Law, as determined by an Argentine court.
-In addition, an Argentine court will not order an attachment on property located in Argentina and determined by such court to be essential for the provision of a public service.
+In addition, an Argentine court will not order an attachment on property located in Argentine and determined by such court to be essential for the provision of a public service.